Showing posts with label Demoscene - Other. Show all posts

 Wait, come back...

-I bet you didn't expect to see that logo here? lol.
+Did you not expect to see that logo here? lol.
 Well, I have decided to create a light-hearted Amiga presentation to celebrate a great 16-bit computer.
 No, I'm not trying to be sarcastic!
 So, why the sudden burst of Amiga appreciation?
 Well, ever since I posted about STDOOM and DOOM8088ST, I have received a flood of childish and downright nasty comments on both this site and my YouTube channel.
 Rather than rise to their bait and retaliate, I figured I would record a silly yet respectful video to say thanks for the fantastic banter over the years, not to mention the zillions of Tracker tunes (as a chiptune guy, I hated typing that).

 I've hunted down some cool Amiga-themed demos, images, and music.
 Nothing bitter, just a playful tribute with a few cheeky extras thrown in for a laugh.
 Surprisingly, there’s actually a fair bit of Amiga-themed content for the ST/STe, which is kinda cool.
 So I picked out a few that I liked, but Demozoo has loads more.